chef-boneyard/chef-rfc/rfc047-release-process.md

 The BUILD version is increased automatically by the build system
 ```

+* When MINOR increases, BUILD must be reset to zero.
+* When MAJOR increases, MINOR and BUILD must be reset to zero.
+* Changes that require the MINOR version number to be increased may be included in a release that increases the MAJOR and allow the MINOR to be reset to zero.
+That is, new features that do not exist in version 1.1.0 may be released in 2.0.0 without any intermediary releases.

+##### Channels

+The build system moves builds through multiple repositories, designated as channels.
+The channels publicly exposed to Omnitruck are:

+* stable: Builds that have been manually promoted and are regarded as official releases.
+* current: Builds that has passed all automated testing (and may become official releases).

 #### Continuous Integration / Continuous Delivery (build system)

 The BUILD version is numeric and must be increased for each build.

 The build system may consume unreleased BUILD versions.
-For example, a build which is successful but does not pass integration testing may not have its version reused.
+For example, a build which is successful but does not pass integration testing must not have its version reused.

-It is left to the build system as to when to reset the BUILD version to zero, provided that newer versions will always compare greater than older versions.

-##### Channels

-The build system provides at least these repositories of builds, designated as channels:

-stable: Official releases
-current: Builds that has passed all automated testing
+Therefore, a released build is unlikely to have BUILD be zero because these numbers are now consumed during pre-release testing.

 #### Caveats